jakobjassmann/ecodes-dk-lidar/scripts/readme.md

 1. Generate a tile_footprints shapefile by running `generate_tile_footprints.py`.
 2. Fill in processing gaps using `fill_processing_gaps.py`.
    - A small number of tiles (< 100), e.g. on the fringes of the dataset (including sand banks, spits etc.), may fail processing for some of the variables - especially the point cloud derived variables.
 This script fills these "processing gaps", by creating empty rasters containing only NA for the missing tiles and variables.
 The script also outputs a csv file summarising the number of tiles missing for each variable [/documentation/empty_tiles_summary.csv](/documentation/empty_tiles_summary.csv).
 The specific tile ids of the missing variable / tile combinations can be retrieved from the log files and/or [/documentation/empty_tile_ids.csv](/documentation/empty_tile_ids.csv).
+   - `fill_processing_gaps.py` will automatically generate Int16 NA tiles, this is not suitable for the Int32 and Float32 variables (amplitude* and date_stamp_*).
+Run `fix_na_tile_data_type.py`  after the `fill_processing_gaps.py` run is complete.
 3. Generate VRT files for each variable using the `make_vrt_subfolders.bat` batch script.
 Execute this script in the parent folder containing all your output rasters (the one specified in the settings.output_folder variable of the settings.py module). **NB: Unlike the other scripts this batch script will have to be run in an ordinary (non-OPALS) Windows command prompt.
 You will also need to update the file path to the OSgeo4W binaries (line 18) in the make_vrt.bat script and the file path to the make_vrt.bat script in the make_vrt_subfolders.bat (line 11).**
    - The script will recursively loop through the folder tree and generate a vrt file in any folder that contains tif files.
    - The script will name the VRT file based on the folder that contains it and all file paths used will be relative.
    - The VRT file will be generated for the  extent of the nationwide datset, consider adjusting the extent parameter in `make_vrs.bat` in case only a subset has been processed.
+   - Note that the script will try (and fail) to generate VRTs for the *tile_footprints* and the *point_source_counts*, *point_source_ids* and *point_source_proportion* variables.
+The shapefiles and multilayer rasters cannot be inccorporated into VRT files. *I suggest removing the relevant dummy *.vrt files created by this script after completion.*
 4. Optional: Bundle and compress outputs as tar.bz2 archives by running `archive_outputs.py`.
 Note: Adjust the destination folder for archives (line 14) prior execution.
 You can also generate md5 checksums for those archives using `create_checksums_archives.bat`, again update the folder path(s) in the script.
 5. Optional: Generate a list of all the VRT files with in the settings.output_folder folder structre using `generate_list_of_vrts.py`.
-This file can be handy for fast access to the data, especially in R as listing files in a folder tree with a large amount of files can be very slow.
+This file can be handy for fast access to the data, especially in R as listing files in a folder tree with a large amount of files can be very slow (albeit you can work around by calling `dir` or `ls` using `shell()`).
+6. Optional: Check output file integrity using `check_putputs_integrity.py`.
+   - If you run the full EcoDes-DK processing you will have likely created something along the lines of 4-5 million tif files.
+Some errors might have occured when generating those files.
+We only had one of these errors for all of the different processing batches that we did, but it is worth checking!
+The `check_outputs_integrity.py` script checks the integrity of the output tif files by loading each of them into a python environment using gdal.
+Should the file be corrupt, the script will catch the error and report the tile_id and error in the output csv log file.
+You can then repocress the tiles (e.g using the `debug.py` script or if many a new `process_tiles.py` batch - see commented out section in main script on how to process only a small batch).
+   - Runs in parallel so that you won't have to wait too long.

 [\[to top\]](#content)